shidel/FDI/README.md

         STAGE002, Loads current color scheme from either THEMENUL.BAT or if THEMEADV.BAT (Advanced Mode).

+        If FDSETUP\SETUP\FDSPLASH.BAT exists, it is called.
+It might be good for displaying ascii art logo or something.

         STAGE003, Displays welcome to FreeDOS installer message.
 Offers to continue or exit.